iangoodnight/pwc/133/perl/README.md

 #### `ch-1.pl`

-Generally I try to write a little test runner and some test cases, but in this case it felt like overkill, so instead running `./ch-1.pl` initiates a mini REPL.
+Generally, I try to write a little test runner and some test cases, but in this case, it felt like overkill, so instead running `./ch-1.pl` initiates a mini REPL.
 The REPL prompts for input and returns the integer square root.
-Sample output shown below:
+Sample output is shown below:

 ```
 $> ./ch-1.pl